 Naloxone and buprenorphine combinations as a treatment for heroin dependence

 Suboxone film is a buprenorphine and naloxone formulation that is not chewed or swallowed, but that dissolves under the tongue (is sublingual).
 This takes about 4 to 8 minutes.

 Some of the advantages of methadone and buprenorphine maintenance treatments include:

-- They aren’t injected, which reduces the risk of blood-borne viruses such as hepatitis and HIV.
+- They aren’t injected, which reduces the risk of blood-borne viruses such as and .

 - They are manufactured using strict controls, unlike street drugs, which can vary in strength and contain harmful fillers.